marcelm/cutadapt/README.md

 SOLiD data
 ----------

-With color space data, the option `-c` must be used and also the adapter must be given in color space.
+With color space data, the option `-c` must be used.
+The adapter can be given either either as a string of colors or as a sequence of nucleotides, which will be automatically converted.

-Cut an adapter from SOLiD data given in solid.csfasta and solid.qual.
-Produce MAQ- and BWA-compatible output, allow 12% errors, write the resulting FASTQ file to output.fastq.
-Add the prefix "abc:" to the read
+For example, to cut an adapter from SOLiD data given in solid.csfasta and solid.qual, to produce MAQ- and BWA-compatible output, allow 10% errors, write the resulting FASTQ file to output.fastq and to the prefix "abc:" to the read
 names:

-    cutadapt -c -e 0.12 -a 330201030313112312 -x abc: --maq solid.csfasta solid.qual > output.fastq
+    cutadapt -c -e 0.10 -a CGCCTTGGCCGTACAGCAG -x abc: --maq solid.csfasta solid.qual > output.fastq

-Instead of redirecting standard output with `>`, the `-o` option can be used:
+Instead of redirecting standard output with `>`, the `-o` option can be used.
+This also shows that you can give the adapter in color space:

-    cutadapt -c -e 0.12 -a 330201030313112312 -x abc: --maq -o output.fastq solid.csfasta solid.qual
+    cutadapt -c -e 0.10 -a 330201030313112312 -x abc: --maq -o output.fastq solid.csfasta solid.qual

-Do the same, but produce BFAST-compatible output and strip the _F3 suffix from read names:
+This does the same, but produces BFAST-compatible output and strips the _F3 suffix from read names:

-    cutadapt -c -e 0.12 -a 330201030313112312 -x abc: --strip-f3 solid.csfasta solid.qual > output.fastq
+    cutadapt -c -e 0.10 -a 330201030313112312 -x abc: --strip-f3 solid.csfasta solid.qual > output.fastq

 FASTA file